jaksonmoura/jrochelly.github.io/_posts/2015-09-10-Put-people-in-the-front.md

 - en
 ---

-I’ve been research a lot about design, processes, methods, approaches, psychology and other stuff that involves it the last month.
+I’ve been researching a lot about design, processes, methods, approaches, psychology and other stuff that involves it the last month.

 ###<center>The deeper I got the clear it was that we should design thinking first in people, make a product that fits the needs of its users.</center>